Beypore: History

-It is believed that the Beypore Siva Temple protects the whole kingdom.
 Beypore was visited first by Romans and afterwards by Chinese, Syrians, Arabs and in recent centuries by Europeans for trade.
-Beypore has long history of being a centre for shipbuilding since the first century AD, and it was further expanded under the East India Company during the early nineteenth century.
+Beypore has a long history of being a centre for shipbuilding since the first century AD, and it was further expanded under the East India Company during the early nineteenth century.
 The Indian Ocean trade started from ancient times and strengthened during the medieval times.
 While in the old days Malabar directly traded with the Greeks and Romans, it concentrated on exchanges with the Middle Eastern ports in the medieval times.
 This exchange of goods resulted also in transfer of people from their abodes.
-While it is mentioned that Malabari's were found along African ports and even Egypt's, it was mostly Arabs who migrated to the Malabar coasts, mainly to administer, control and conduct the trade with their brethren in Yemen, Basra and Egyptian ports.
-Beypore was virtually free port with only an export import duty imposed by the ruling Zamorins.
-The intermediaries between the Arabs and the Nairs were the Moplah's (themselves a community started by the intermingling Arab men and local women from ancient times).
+While it is mentioned that Malabaris were found along African ports and even Egypt's, it was mostly Arabs who migrated to the Malabar coasts, mainly to administer, control and conduct the trade with their brethren in Yemen, Basra and Egyptian ports.
+Beypore was virtually a free port with only an export import duty imposed by the ruling Zamorins.
+The intermediaries between the Arabs and the Nairs were the Moplahs (themselves a community started by the intermingling Arab men and local women from ancient times).
 Also the south east Malay ports sent ships to Malabar for the cloth from Kerala, until British cloth took its place later in the 19th century.
 It was also a stop over for Hajj pilgrims from south east Asia.
 The Arab settlers in Malabar even had African slaves during that period.

-The internationally well known Tasara Creative Weaving Centre which attracts textile artists and designers from all over the world is situated in North Beypore which is just one Km away from the Boat building yard.

-Beypore was known as Beydhaalhee in neighboring Maldives.
-Maldivian national hero Muhammad Thakurufan learnt martial art and did his religious studies in Beypore.

-Beypore Port
+Beypore port

-Beypore port is a sub-port of Kozhikode port and is approximately 10 km south of Kozhikode.
+Beypore port is a sub-port of Kozhikode port, located approximately 10 km south of Kozhikode.
 The land for the port was acquired from Beypore Karippa Puthiyakovilakam in 1963 and 1964.
 It is an estuarine port, where Beypore river discharges into the Arabian Sea.
 Beypore is 180 km North of Cochin and 391 km away from Trivandrum.
 Beypore port is the second biggest port in Kerala after Cochin and currently handles about 100,000 tonnes of cargo and 7500 passengers per annum.
 The nearest ports are Kochi and Mangalore.
-Now the port has a depth of about 5 m alongside wharf and approach channel and it is proposed to be developed in stages and utilities like storage shed, cranes and tugs are already installed.
+The port has a depth of about 5 m alongside wharf and approach channel.
 Beypore port is one of the oldest ports in Kerala from where trading was done to the Middle East.